Violence against Indians in Australia controversy: November 2010 stabbing

-Reactions
+Other Reactions

 Media coverage

-Indian community leaders in Australia said Indian media has blown the issue out of proportion, and that their coverage could overcast the real issues faced by students.
+Some Indian community leaders in Australia said Indian media has blown the issue out of proportion, and that their coverage could overcast the real issues faced by students.

 The Indian media's coverage has been likened to hysteria by the Australian media.
 Australia's Immigration Minister, Chris Evans, said "There's been a lot of concern inside India and there's been, I think, some fairly hysterical reporting of what's occurred."
 The Herald Sun's conservative right wing columnist, Andrew Bolt, described the events as a "circus", whilst another said that Indian TV networks ignored the higher murder rate in India.
 The Victorian Premier said the Indian media's coverage of the incidents was "unbalanced" and emphasised that two Indian nationals were charged with the murder of Jaspreet Singh.
 An editorial by Radio Australia on the crimes used the words "media circus" in its headline.

 On 8 February 2010, the weekly Indian newsmagazine Outlook published a 10-page cover story on the attacks called "Why the Aussies Hate Us", in which Vinod Mehta, the editor in chief wrote that the Indian Media were not overreacting in their coverage of the violence, and accused the Australian authorities of displaying a "smug and superior attitude".
-He expressed admiration for Australia but criticized the Australian responses.
+He expressed admiration for Australia but criticised the Australian responses.

 Some in the Indian media have accused the Australian authorities of being denialist.

 There were also concerns that reports of an Indian journalist being attacked in Australia, cited by several Indian newspapers as an example of the "ongoing attacks," did not mention that her assailant was Indian.

 In an attempt to repair the relationship, some Indian journalists were invited to visit Australia.

 In 2010, investigative reporter Andrew Marantz from Mother Jones magazine, gained employment selling mobile phone call plans with the Delhi Call Centre in order to investigate Indian perception of Australians following media reports of Indians facing racism in Australia.
 Marantz's training included a three-week course on Australian culture and "how to act Australian".
 During the course topic "dissecting the Australian psych", employees were told that Australia was known as "the dumbest continent on Earth" where college was "literally" unknown.
 Australians were technologically backward with the average person using mobile phones no better than the Nokia 3110 classic, were racist and that the best time to call was Friday nights as all Australians "drink constantly" and would likely be "smashed".
 In an interview on U.S. radio, Marantz stated he was shocked at the extent of Indian stereotyping of Australians.